-If the injury is serious and warrants urgent medical attention, the child should be taken to the Accident & Emergency Department.
-In an emergency the 999 service should be used.
+- If the injury is serious and warrants urgent medical attention, the child should be taken to the Accident & Emergency Department.
+In an emergency the 999 service should be used. - Cardiff MASH must be informed of this course of action IMMEDIATELY as they may wish to make arrangements for the child to be examined by a Paediatrician

-- Cardiff MASH must be informed of this course of action IMMEDIATELY as they may wish to make arrangements for the child to be examined by a Paediatrician on arrival at Hospital.
-It should be made clear that it is a case of suspected child abuse or neglect. - In cases where there is reasonable cause to believe that the injury or abuse is caused by the parent or carer, all staff must remember that the interests of the child are paramount and should, therefore, discuss their concerns with the Cardiff MASH team or Police who will make the decision as to when the parents/carers will be notified.
+In cases where there is reasonable cause to believe that the injury or abuse is caused by the parent or carer, all staff must remember that the interests of the child are paramount and should, therefore, discuss their concerns with the Cardiff MASH team or Police who will make the decision as to when the parents/carers will be notified.